vessapro/aureuserp/README.md

 ### License

-Aureus CRM is a truly opensource CRM framework which will always be free under the MIT License.
+Aureus ERP is a truly opensource ERP framework which will always be free under the MIT License.

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in Aureus CRM then please email us: support@webkul.com.
+If you find any security vulnerability in Aureus ERP then please email us: support@webkul.com.